NashTech-Labs/k8s-client-python-getcronjobs/README.md

 python python setup.py install From PyPI directly:

-pip install kubernetes
+`pip install kubernetes`

-Interacting with Kubernetes Resources
+#### Interacting with Kubernetes Resources

 we can use the client module to interact with the resources.
-Get
-Resources: kubectl get commands are used to list all kinds of resources in a cluster for eg:
+`/GetResources:` kubectl get commands are used to list all kinds of resources in a cluster for eg:

 -   List nodes: To list all the cronjobs in the cluster, we fire